glottolog/glottolog/cookbook/README.md

 # Glottolog Cookbook

-This cookbook contains recipes to tackle common tasks involving Glottolog data.
+This cookbook contains recipes to tackle common tasks involving Glottolog data, typically using the Python library [`pyglottolog`](https://github.com/glottolog/pyglottolog).
-The data served by the [Glottolog web app](http://glottolog.org) is curated in the GitHub repository [`clld/glottolog`](https://github.com/clld/glottolog) and can be accessed programmatically from Python code using the package [`pyglottolog`](https://github.com/clld/glottolog#the-python-client-library-pyglottolog) which comes with the repository.

 - [treemaker](treemaker): Extracting a tree for a given set of languoids from the global tree.
 - [`locations_of_child_languages.py`](locations_of_child_languages.py) is a script to extract locations for all languages in a given clade.
-It must be invoked specifying the local path to a clone of the Glottolog repository, the glottocode of the clade and the name of the CSV file to which to write the data, e.g.
+It must be invoked specifying the local path to a clone of the Glottolog repository, the glottocode of the clade and the name of the CSV file to which to write the data, e.g. - if invoked from within the `cookbook` directory of a repository clone:
   ```
-  $ python locations_of_child_languages.py glottolog narr1281 narrow_bantu_locations.csv
+  $ python locations_of_child_languages.py .. narr1281 narrow_bantu_locations.csv
   ```
   will result in a CSV file as follows:
   ```